mildred/p2pweb/README.md

   with the file.
 Define a format for it. implementation: look at all the occurences of sha1hex on the client side, don't put the headers and the content in a single string for hashing, rather call the hashng function twice.
-- `[ ]` add metadata for each file in the data directory to tell why it is there:
+- `[x]` add metadata for each file in the data directory to tell why it is there:
-    - part of a website (tell which)
+    - part of a website (tell which), information is in the website
-    - viewed recently (when)
+    - viewed recently (when), it will be in a separate cache directory and use atime / mtime
     - it is a website the user created / decided to keep
 - `[ ]` implement website auto download for websites we created / want to keep.
 Try to have this working in almost real time.
 Implement notification system.